- > Student Experience

 Getting started

 - Class hours: Your program’s class hours are in your Letter of Acceptance and on your program’s guidebook.
-Generally, day programs run Monday to Friday, approximately 8:00 a.m. to 4:00 p.m.
+Generally, programs run Monday to Friday.
+Please see below for approximate class times.

 - Program start dates: Check the Academic Schedule for your program’s start date and other important dates.